John Miles (racing driver): Formula One

 Miles was signed for BRM for 1971, Lou and Jean Stanley recruiting him at the Dorchester, a precursor to the signing of Niki Lauda, (as seen in the doco/drama film, 'Rush') with Lou making a phone call to Bourne to receive the apparent reply that yet another 20 hp was being produced by the BRM V12 on the dyno.
 He was employed mainly as a test driver and raced in two non-championship rounds at Brands Hatch and Hockenheim in the BRM and also won the British sports car championship that year in 2-litre sports cars – in a Chevron B19 he beat a competitive field, including Chris Craft and Wilson Fittipaldi.

 A qualified mechanical engineer, Miles later made a name for himself working for Lotus's road car division.
 He wrote a column, "Miles Behind The Wheel", for Autocar magazine, giving his road impressions of sportier cars.

 Personal life

-Miles is the son of the actors Bernard Miles and Josephine Wilson.
+Miles was the son of the actors Bernard Miles and Josephine Wilson.

 Miles died on 8 April 2018, due to complications following a stroke.